 How to create a Bootable USB from iso?

-To install an OS on a PC, all you need is burn the ISO to a USB pen drive using any of the following USB bootable software.
-Once done, restart your computer and change to boot order to USB.
+To install an OS, all you need to do is burn the ISO to a USB pen drive using any of the following USB bootable software.
+Once done, restart your computer and change the boot order to boot from USB.
 After that, just follow the onscreen instruction and you are good to go.
-When you no longer need, you can simply format the drive and use it to store other data.
+When you no longer need the OS file, you can simply format the drive and use it to store other data.
 To help you create bootable USB drives, here are TechWiser’s top 7 free USB bootable software for Windows.

 USB Bootable Software

-When it comes to creating a bootable USB drive in Windows, Rufus is one of the best, free, open-source, and easy-to-use software.
-The best thing about Rufus is that it not only lets you create bootable USB for different kinds of operating systems but you can also use it to flash BIOS, firmware, and run low-level utilities.
+When it comes to creating bootable USB drives in Windows, Rufus is the best, free, open-source, and easy-to-use software.
+Rufus not only lets you create bootable USB for different kinds of operating systems but you can also use it to flash BIOS, firmware, and run low-level utilities.
 Add to that, Rufus is much faster than the other apps when it comes to creating bootable Windows USB drives.

-If you are looking for a free, open-source, and fast bootable USB creator then give Rufus a try.
-Good thing, Rufus doesn’t require an install, you can run it directly from the portable exe file.
+If you are looking for a free and fast bootable USB creator then give Rufus a try.
+The best thing is Rufus doesn’t require an install, you can run it directly from the portable exe file.

-Features: Free and open-source, Multiple OS & BIOS Support, customizable bootloader options, Bad-block detection, etc.
+Features: Free and open-source, Multiple OS & BIOS Support, customizable bootloader options, Bad-block detection, portable variant, etc.

 2. Windows USB/DVD Tool

-If you are a Windows user and the only requirement is a tool to create bootable USB drive for Windows.
-Then the official Windows USB/DVD tool is for you.
-As you can tell from the name itself, the Windows USB/DVD tool can be used to create both bootable USB and DVD drives.
+If you are a Windows user and the only requirement is to create a bootable USB drive for Windows, then the official tool is for you.
+As the name suggests, the Windows USB/DVD tool can be used to create both bootable USB and DVD drives.

-What makes the Windows USB/DVD tool special is its ease of use.
-All you have to do is insert the USB drive, select the ISO, and click Next.
-That is it, after the initial format, the Windows USB/DVD tool will create the bootable USB drive within a few minutes.
+What makes the tool special is its ease of use.
+All you have to do is insert the USB drive, select the ISO, and click Next, that’s it.
+After the initial format, the Windows USB/DVD tool will create the bootable USB drive within a few minutes.

-As easy and good as the official tool is, it lacks any options whatsoever to customize the bootable USB drive.
+As easy and good the tool sounds, it lacks any advanced customizations whatsoever.
 For instance, you cannot change the file system or partition scheme.
-You cannot create extended labels or check of bad blocks, etc. That being said, if you don’t mind the lack of advanced options and looking for a simple and straightforward tool then you should try the Windows USB/DVD tool.
+You cannot even create extended labels or check for bad blocks.
+That being said, if you don’t mind the lack of advanced options and you are looking for a simple straightforward solution then you should try the Windows USB/DVD tool.

 Download Windows USB/DVD Tool

-The name says it all, Universal USB Installer is a Windows bootable USB creation tool that lets you create almost any type of bootable USB media.
-Be it Linux or Windows drives, special antivirus rescue drives, security and penetration testing drives, and other low-level bootable drives.
+The name says it all, Universal USB Installer is a Windows bootable USB tool that lets you create almost any type of bootable USB media.
+Be it Linux or Windows, special antivirus rescue drives, security, and penetration testing drives, or other low-level bootable drives.

-The best thing about Universal USB Installer is that unlike other software, you can select the operating system form the drop-down menu so that it can create the bootable media with appropriate settings.
+Unlike other software, the best thing about Universal USB Installer is that you can select the operating system from the drop-down menu.
+Now, as per the selection, it will create bootable media with appropriate settings.
 For instance, if you want to create a bootable Ubuntu USB drive then you have to first select Ubuntu from the drop-down menu.
-Further, the software will handle all the complex details of making directories, boot partition, etc.
+Further, the software will handle all the complexities of making directories, boot partition, etc.

-Moreover, one of the most useful features of Universal USB Installer is its ability to create bootable USB drives with Persistence storage.
-In case you are wondering, the Persistence storage allows you to backup or store and access persistence data like system settings, application backups, bookmarks, etc., directly on your bootable USB media.
+Moreover, the most useful feature of Universal USB Installer is its ability to create bootable USB drives with persistence storage.
+In case you are wondering, the persistence storage allows you to backup, store and access persistence data like system settings, application backups, bookmarks, etc., directly on your bootable USB media.
 Of course, you can select the amount of persistence store you’d like to have while creating the bootable USB drive.
-Do mind that this feature is only available for select few Linux distributions.
+Do mind that this feature is only available for selected Linux distributions.

 Features: Multiple OS support, customizable bootloader options, multi-boot support, bad-blocks check, persistent storage to view system settings, backup, etc.